Fefe Dobson: Early life

+Music career

-2003–2005: Fefe Dobson
+2003–2008: Fefe Dobson and Sunday Love

-Dobson's self-titled debut album was released December 9, 2003, by Island Records, and sold 307,000 copies in the United States, according to Nielsen SoundScan as quoted by Billboard.
+Dobson's self-titled debut album was released December 9, 2003, by Island Records, and sold 307,000 copies in the United States, according to Nielsen SoundScan.
 The album debuted at number one on the Billboard Heatseekers Albums Chart.
 Four singles were released from the album: "Bye Bye Boyfriend", "Take Me Away", "Everything", and "Don't Go (Girls and Boys)".
-There is an official music video for each of the singles.
 Two of the album's tracks, "Everything" and "Unforgiven", were used in the film The Perfect Score.
-The New York Times reviewer wrote: "The album's assiduous, ungrammatical crux is in 'Kiss Me Fool': 'Tell me whom I should be to make you love me.
-When in recording studios, Dobson hung up inspirational pictures of Kurt Cobain, Judy Garland, Coldplay, Jeff Buckley, and The Vines to help motivate her and to commemorate the artists who influenced her.
-Dobson was also heavily influenced by Jay Levine and James Bryan McCollum of the Canadian band Prozzäk, who co-wrote and helped produce her debut album.

-During much of 2004, Dobson promoted her debut album, performing live on the program Total Request Live and for numerous magazine covers and articles.
+During much of 2004, Dobson promoted her debut album, performing live on the program Total Request Live and appearing in numerous magazines.
 She was also the opening act of Justin Timberlake's European tour.
-That July, she released a new single, "Don't Go (Girls and Boys)", which was also featured in a Tommy Hilfiger commercial featuring the singer.
-The album was later reissued with that single added.
+That July, she released the single, "Don't Go (Girls and Boys)", which was featured in a Tommy Hilfiger commercial featuring the singer.
+The album was later reissued with the single added.
 Dobson also had a new song, "If You Walk Away", on the soundtrack of Raising Helen.
 Dobson was an endorser for the Got Milk? organization.

-Dobson released the record "Truth Anthem" on the Much Dance 2005 CD compilation, a benefit for the Canadian branch of War Child.
-It was recorded at Metalworks Studios in Mississauga, Ontario.
-In April 2005, Dobson was nominated for two Juno Awards, Pop Album of the Year and New Artist of the Year; both but lost both categories.
+In April 2005, Dobson was nominated for two Juno Awards, Pop Album of the Year and New Artist of the Year.
 During the summer of 2005, Dobson was in a public service ad: "Make Poverty History", which brings awareness to child poverty worldwide.